Lyford, Oxfordshire

-Lyford is a village and civil parish on the River Ock about 4 mi north of Wantage.
+Lyford is a small village and civil parish on the River Ock about 4 mi north of Wantage.
 Historically it was part of the ecclesiastical parish of Hanney.
 Lyford was part of Berkshire until the 1974 boundary changes transferred the Vale of White Horse to Oxfordshire.
 The 2001 Census recorded the parish's population as 44.
-Lyford's toponym refers to a former ford the Ock, now replaced with a bridge on the road to Charney Bassett.
+Lyford's name refers to a former ford across the river Ock, now replaced with a bridge on the road to Charney Bassett.
 "Ly" is derived from the Old English lin, meaning "flax".
 In 1034 it was recorded as Linford.

 Manors

 There were two manors in Lyford: Lyford Manor and Lyford Grange.

 Lyford Manor

 The manor of Lyford dates from at least 944, when Edmund I granted six hides of land there to one Ælfheah.
-The manor was enlarged by a grant of a further two hides of land by Canute the Great in 1034.
+The manor was enlarged by a grant of a further two hides of land by King Canute in 1034.
 The Domesday Book of 1086 records Lyford as Linford.
 The present manor house was built in the latter part of the 16th century and extended in 1617.
 It is a Grade II* listed building.